On the optimal estimation of probability measures in weak and strong topologies: Reproducing kernel Hilbert spaces and

-\begin{rem} \emph{(i)} If $\Cal{K}$ is a VC-subgraph, by \cite[Theorem 2.6.7]{Vaart-96}, there exists finite constants $B$ and $\alpha$ (that are not dependent on $n$) such that $\Cal{N}(\Cal{K},\rho,\epsilon)\le B\left(2\nu/\epsilon\right)^\alpha,\,0<\epsilon<2\nu$, which implies there exists $A$ and $0<\beta<1$ such that (\ref{Eq:entropynumber}) holds.
-By Theorem~\ref{Thm:consistency}, this implies $\Vert \bb{P}_n-\bb{P}\Vert_{\Cal{F}_H}=O_\bb{P}(n^{-1/2})$ and hence by Borell-Cantelli lemma, $\Vert \bb{P}_n-\bb{P}\Vert_{\Cal{F}_H}\stackrel{a.s.}{\rightarrow}0$ as $n\rightarrow \infty$.
-Therefore, it is clear that if $\Cal{K}$ is a uniformly bounded VC-subgraph, then with a rate of convergence of $n^{-1/2}$. \cite[Lemma 2]{Ying-10}---also see Proposition~\ref{pro:vc}---showed that the Gaussian kernel family in Example~\ref{Exm:charac} is a VC-subgraph (in fact, using the proof idea in Lemma 2 of \cite{Ying-10} it can be easily shown that Laplacian and inverse multiquadric families are also VC-subgraphs) and therefore these kernel classes ensure $(Q)$ with a convergence rate of $n^{-1/2}$.
-Instead of directly showing the radial basis function (RBF) class to be a VC-subgraph, \cite[see the proof of Corollary 1]{Ying-10} bounded the expected suprema of the Rademacher chaos process of degree 2, i.e.,
+\begin{rem} (i) If $\Cal{K}$ is a VC-subgraph, by van der Vaart and Wellner (\cite{Vaart-96}, Theorem~2.6.7), there exists finite constants $B$ and $\alpha$ (that are not dependent on $n$) such that $\Cal{N}(\Cal{K},\rho,\epsilon)\le B (2\nu/\epsilon )^\alpha, 0<\epsilon<2\nu$, which implies there exists $A$ and $0<\beta<1$ such that (\ref{Eq:entropynumber}) holds.
+By Theorem~\ref{Thm:consistency}, this implies $\Vert \bb{P}_n-\bb{P}\Vert_{\Cal{F}_H}=\mathrm{O}_\bb{P}(n^{-1/2})$, and hence by the Borell--Cantelli lemma, $\Vert \bb{P}_n-\bb{P}\Vert_{\Cal{F}_H}\stackrel{\mathrm{a.s.}}{\rightarrow}0$ as $n\rightarrow \infty$.
+Therefore, it is clear that if $\Cal{K}$ is a uniformly bounded VC-subgraph, then { } with a rate of convergence of $n^{-1/2}$.
+Ying and Campbell (\cite{Ying-10}, Lemma~2)~-- also see Proposition~\ref{pro:vc}~-- showed that the Gaussian kernel family in Example~\ref{Exm:charac} is a VC-subgraph (in fact, using the proof idea in Lemma~2 of Ying and Campbell \cite{Ying-10} it can be easily shown that Laplacian and inverse multiquadric families are also VC-subgraphs) and, therefore, these kernel classes ensure \eqref{eqQ} with a convergence rate of $n^{-1/2}$.
+Instead of directly showing the radial basis function (RBF) class in Example~\ref{Exm:charac} to be a VC-subgraph, Ying and Campbell (\cite{Ying-10}, see the proof of Corollary~1), bounded the expected suprema of the Rademacher chaos process of degree 2, that is, indexed by the RBF class, $\Cal{K}$, by that of the Gaussian class (see (\ref{Eq:exm2-U}) in the proof of Theorem~\ref{thmm:examples}(a)) and since the Gaussian class is a VC-subgraph, we obtain $U_n(\Cal{K};(X_i)^n_{i=1})=\mathrm{O}_\bb{P}(n)$ for the RBF class.
+We also show in Theorem~\ref{thmm:examples}(d) that $U_n(\Cal{K};(X_i)^n_{i=1})=\mathrm{O}_\bb {P}(n)$ for the Mat\'{e}rn kernel family in Example~\ref{Exm:charac}.
+Using these bounds in (\ref{Eq:Mc-4}) and following through the proof of Theorem~\ref{Thm:consistency} yields that \eqref{eqQ} holds with a convergence rate of $n^{-1/2}$.
+Note that this rate of convergence is faster than the rate of $n^{-1/d}, d\ge3$ that is obtained with $\Vert\cdot\Vert_{\Cal{F}_{\mathrm{BL}}}$ (Sriperumbudur \textit{et al.} \cite{Sriperumbudur-12}, Corollary~3.5).
+Here, $(\varepsilon_i)^n_{i=1}$ denote i.i.d.
+Rademacher random variables.